Tigers vs. Diamondbacks Player Props Betting Odds

-Sportsbooks have set player props for Corbin Carroll, Spencer Torkelson and others when the Arizona Diamondbacks visit the Detroit Tigers at Comerica Park on Saturday at 1:10 PM ET.
+Player prop betting options for Corbin Carroll, Spencer Torkelson and others are available in the Arizona Diamondbacks-Detroit Tigers matchup at Comerica Park on Sunday, starting at 11:35 AM ET.

 Bet on this matchup or its props with BetMGM!